 MindMapper can assist users to quickly transfer flashing ideas from your mind onto a mind map.

-Ideas then can be grouped, sorted, organized, and laid out in a logical and structural visual format for further development.
+Ideas coming alive in the visual format of a mind map facilitates creative thinking and creative flow.
+Ideas can be grouped, sorted, organized, and laid out in a logical and structural visual format for further development.

 Fishbone Diagram (Cause & Effect Diagram)